intel/intel-extension-for-tensorflow/v1.2.0/_sources/examples/model_zoo_example/README.md.txt

   Take the ResNet50 v1.5 INT8 pb for example,
   ```

   wget https://storage.googleapis.com/intel-optimized-tensorflow/models/v1_8/resnet50v1_5_int8_pretrained_model.pb

   python host_const.py -i <path to the frozen graph downloaded above>/resnet50v1_5_int8_pretrained_model.pb -b -o <path to save the converted frozen graph>/resnet50v1_5_int8_pretrained_model-hostconst.pb
   ```
   Use the new INT8 pb for INT8 inference, After converting to the new INT8 pb.

 ## FAQ
-1. During the Inception V3 INT8 batch inference, if choose to run with real data, you might encounter a message "Running out of images from dataset".
+1. During the Inception V3 INT8 batch inference, if running with real data, you might encounter a message "Running out of images from dataset".
 It is a known issue of Model Zoo script.

 Solution:

 - Option 1: Please use dummy data instead.

-- Option 2: If you want to run inference by real data, use the command below.
-And comment the last line of above script to unspecify the warmup_steps and steps.
+- Option 2: If you want to run inference with real data, use the command below.
+And comment the last line of below int8_batch_inference.sh script to unspecify the warmup_steps and steps.
 ```bash
 cd models
 vi ./quickstart/image_recognition/tensorflow/inceptionv3/inference/cpu/int8/int8_batch_inference.sh